paepckehh/aiagent/README.md

 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
+## Anonymized EMailAddresses : erna@badmail.de,erna@myprivate.de
+## Anonymized PhoneNumbers   : [none]
-## Raw / Filtered Characters : 534 / 467
+## Raw / Filtered Characters : 616 / 549
-## Raw / Filtered Words      : 77 / 73
+## Raw / Filtered Words      : 87 / 83
-## Raw / Filtered GPT3 Token : 202 / 172
+## Raw / Filtered GPT3 Token : 238 / 208
-## Raw / Filtered GPT3 Price : 0.00404 US$  / 0.00344 US$
+## Raw / Filtered GPT3 Price : 0.00476 US$  / 0.00416 US$
-## Time needed for section   : 3.697031042s
+## Time needed for section   : 3.778667552s
 # ONLINE ML MODULES RESOLVER
 ## OpenAI query state        : [valid]
 ## OpenAI says cancel        : [no]
 ## OpenAI analysis [debug]   :

 No, this email does not try to cancel a subscription service.
-The customer is asking what they should do, but they have not made a decision either way.
+The email is asking for help on what to do about the subscription.
+They are not asking to actually cancel the subscription in the email.

-## Time needed for section   : 5.218959115s
+## Time needed for section   : 4.356800989s

-> cat example-email3.txt | aiagent
 ##############################
 # AI MESSAGE ANALYSIS REPORT #
 ##############################